Arlo and Janis by Jimmy Johnson for August 04, 2016

 29. Missing large

-annqueue about 8 years ago
+annqueue over 8 years ago

 Bull snakes eat rattlesnakes.
 Bull snakes can be aggressive, but if you leave them alone, they’ll leave you alone.
 Rattlesnakes want to see you about as much as you want to see them.
 The majority of human rattlesnake bites occur in men ages 18-24 on their hands and arms.
 Don’t mess with the snake!